acdlee/Varrock-Apothecary/README.md

 </div>

 ## About
-The <strong>Varrock Apothecary</strong> is an interactive storefront inspired from a store from the game Old School Runescape.
+The <strong>Varrock Apothecary</strong> is an interactive storefront inspired by a store in Old School Runescape.
 The final version of this project will include an interactive CLI with Questionary, FastAPI backend handling API requests, and SQLite3 for data storage.

 ## Features